 Stress management is different for everyone.
-Meditation, which may help you to relax, may be a frustrating experience for others.
-There's no one-size-fits-all approach; however, there are common strategies that emerge time and again in the stress management literature.
-Building on these strategies, here are our top 10.
+There's no one-size-fits-all approach; however, there are common strategies that emerge time and time again in the stress management literature.
+Having reviewed many of these strategies, here are our top 10.

 It’s a vicious cycle: you’re stressed so it’s harder to get to sleep; lack of sleep leads to feeling more stressed.
 Between 7-9 hours is the recommended amount for most people.
 Trouble sleeping?
 Some things you might like to try before hitting the hay include taking a hot bath, smelling some lavender, playing acoustic music, drinking tea, using ear plugs or eyes shades, avoiding bright screens, listening to an audiobook, stretching your muscles, and breathing exercises like the 4-7-8 technique.
 The best advice: try to make your goal relaxation, not sleep.